Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Advantages

-Dimensional accuracy typically ranges within 0.1 mm for the first 2.5 cm and 0.02 mm for each additional centimeter.
+Dimensional accuracy is typically 0.1 mm for the first 2.5 cm and 0.02 mm for each additional centimeter.

-The production rate depends on cavitation, which refers to the number of cavities in a mold.
-A single mold can achieve between 200 to 300 shots per hour.
-For smaller parts, this rate can increase to the thousands per hour.
+The production rate is dependent on cavitation, the number of cavities in a mold.
+One mold can complete 200 to 300 shots per hour.
+With smaller parts, it can increase to the thousands.

 Detailed Parts